Private API

 Arguments

-• wing::VSMWing: Wing with REFINE type
+• wing::VSMWing: Wing with PARTICLE_DYNAMICS type

 • points::AbstractVector{Point}: All structural points (will filter for WING type)